Proving identity and protecting credentials in a work-from-anywhere world

 It’s no secret that the pandemic-driven shift to remote work has dramatically increased cyber security risk for most businesses.
 The sheer number of new entry points introduced by remote personnel — including personal devices, public Wi-Fi networks, home networks and Internet of Things (IoT) devices — vastly increases an organization’s threat surface.
 In addition, many work-from-anywhere (WFA) devices and networks are under-secured, with minimal or no identity verification required.
 Add to that a remote workforce that may not be up to date on the latest WFA best practices, and you have the perfect storm for a security incident.

-Cyber criminals are, unfortunately, more than aware that remote work has weakened businesses’ security postures.
-A dramatic rise in cyber crime has paralleled the adoption of remote and hybrid work, especially crime targeting credentials.
-The associated costs of security incidents have also skyrocketed, with remote work leading to incidents that are, on average, over $1 million more expensive than those that do not involve remote work.1 With compromised credentials cited as the most common cause of security events, it’s clear that organizations need to re-envision how they protect credentials and prove identity when providing access to remote employees.
+Cybercriminals are, unfortunately, more than aware that remote work has weakened businesses’ security postures.
+A dramatic rise in cybercrime has paralleled the adoption of remote and hybrid work, especially crime targeting credentials.
+The associated costs of security incidents where cybercriminals used compromised credentials, on average cost companies $4.81 million.1 It’s clear that organizations need to re-envision how they protect credentials and prove identity when providing access to remote employees.

 “Trust, but verify” comes up short